-Archive Server Properties Description Volume Path Specifies the location of archive data in the OES 2.
-For example, Ark: / archive.
-Display server Archive Log entries By default, the archive server records the error, warning, and normal messages for all of its jobs in the Archive Log available at /var/opt/novell/arkManager/logs file.
-In iManager if the Display Log option is selected, the log messages are displayed at Archive Versioning > Archive Jobs > Log . eDirectory Specifies authentication information about the Archive and Version Services administrator user. • User Name: The eDirectory Common Name of the administrator user who has the appropriate rights to the original data location and to the archive data location.
+Archive Server Properties Description Volume Path Specifies the location of archive data in the OES 11SP3.
+For example, ${\tt Ark:/archive.}$ Display server Archive Log entries By default, the archive server records the error, warning, and normal messages for all of its jobs in the Archive Log which is available in the /var/opt/novell/log/arkManager folder.
+In iManager if the Display Log option is selected, the log messages are displayed at Archive Versioning > Archive Jobs > Log. eDirectory Specifies authentication information about the Archive and Version Services administrator user.
+User Name: The eDirectory Common Name of the administrator user who has the appropriate rights to the original data location and to the archive data location.
 For example, admin.servercontext The archive server administrator user must have the file system Supervisor right to the archive server and to all servers being accessed by the selected archive server.
 The user must be in the same eDirectory tree as the archive server and the source servers.
 Database Specifies authentication information about the PostgreSQL database for the archive server.
 User Name: The administrator user of PostgreSQL.
 For example, postgresqladmin.
 Port: The port used by the ArkManager instance of PostgreSQL on the archive server.
 By default, Port 5432 is used.
 If Port 5432 is used by other services, you can configure other ports.